 An Ode to Tata

 London was a significant part of my grieving process because of its many unforgettable moments.
 I went to a Blue October concert with a very special friend.
 The event felt so raw and cathartic.
 Each time I heard the violin coupled with the lyrics to the songs I knew by heart, it took me to a calm and peaceful place.
 When I listen to the LP, I still feel like I am standing in London at the concert.
-Very few performances have ever been that powerful in my life.
+Very few performances have ever been that powerful in my life, and have ever resonated with so much emotion.

 Lighting a Candle for Tata

-On that same trip, Emma and I did some sight-seeing.
-We went to the Globe Theatre and watched Othello.
-It became an unforgettable performance.
+On that same trip, Emma and I did some sightseeing.
+We went to Shakespeare’s Globe for a performance of Othello.
+It was an unforgettable moment in time.
 Emma made the wonderful recommendation to light a candle at Westminster Abbey.
 I remembered Tata by lighting a candle in her honor and found solace in my own special way in an amazing place.
 Since that day, I am so thankful that Emma made the suggestion.
 I had never realized that lighting a candle could be so meaningful.
 My healing process actually began the day I lit that candle in the Abbey.

 What stood out the most to me inside this amazing church was not only the architecture, but also, the amazing people who were laid to rest there.
 Some of the most renowned people from English history like kings, warriors, and scientists rest there.
 They are people who left their mark on England and the world.
 I felt reverence as I passed through Westminster.
 I felt truly amazed by the incredible history.
 Westminster Abbey, the beautiful church where I began my personal letting-go and healing process.
 At the time and over the course of my stay abroad, I didn’t realize that’s where discovering resilience began.